What is Micro-segmentation? Improving Network Security by Reducing the Attack Surface

 In the traditional networking model, a great deal of effort goes into securing end points and connections to the public internet, which form the perimeter where an internal network interfaces with the outside world.
 Firewalls are designed to protect the internal network -- and its sensitive data -- from threats coming from the internet or other external sources.
 Traffic inside the firewall has traditionally been, by definition, considered “safe.”
 The problem with this model is that once a cybercriminal manages to breach the firewall, they can freely move around the network and cause a lot of damage.
 This type of perimeter-based model is like a castle with a moat – having the moat and drawbridge up may protect you from outside attackers, but it does nothing to protect you against a malicious character who is already within the castle walls.

 Micro-segmentation helps by creating a lot of “small castles” instead of one big one.
-If a hacker manages to breach your firewall, they don’t have access to everything in your data center -- they only have access to one small segment.
-The attack surface is reduced, and the damage to the data center is contained to a vastly smaller footprint.
+If a hacker manages to breach your firewall, they don’t have access to everything in your data centers and cloud environment -- they only have access to one small segment.
+The attack surface is reduced, the damage to the cloud and data center is contained to a vastly smaller footprint, and regulatory compliance is easier to maintain.

 The typical data center has a number of interconnected servers.
 Until recently, micro-segmentation has focused on limiting damage to servers by restricting movement between servers on a network.
-More modern approaches are much more granular, using policy-based micro-segmentation to limit user access to only the data or apps that they need, and preventing users (or hackers who manage to get in) from accessing resources they do not have permission to use.
-This type of movement within the “castle,” whether from server to server or app to app is known as “lateral movement” or “East-West” traffic, and micro-segmentation is designed to restrict it.
+More modern approaches are much more granular, using policy-based micro-segmentation to limit user access to only the data or apps that they need, and preventing users (or hackers who manage to get in) from accessing resources they do not have permission to use, creating many tiny secure zones.
+This type of movement within the “castle,” whether from server to server or app to app is known as “lateral movement” or “East-West” traffic, as opposed to “North-South” traffic in and out of the data center, and micro-segmentation is designed to restrict it.

 Changes in the Business Environment Increase the Importance of Micro-Segmentation

 For several years now, there has been an increasing trend to remote work.
 The coronavirus pandemic accelerated this trend sharply, with millions of workers suddenly accessing corporate networks remotely.
 Each additional connection represents an additional vulnerability, another potential route for penetrating the firewall-based perimeter defense.
-This increases the need for micro-segmentation, which can minimize the potential for damage if user credentials are compromised and hackers get in to the network.
+This increases the need for micro-segmentation, which can minimize the attack surface, reducing the potential for damage if user credentials are compromised and hackers get into the network.

 Many companies have adopted a more collaborative business model, with trusted third parties, as well as employees, being granted access to corporate data centers.
 It’s especially important that these third parties are only permitted to access the corporate network resources for which they have been approved and that they need to know or work with.